immutables/immutables.github.io/json.md

   public abstract List<AbstractValue> value();
 }
 ```
-As you could guess following JSON fragment could be unmarshaled to `HostDocument` which `value` attribute will contain instances
+As you could guess, following JSON fragment may be unmarshaled to `HostDocument`, which `value` attribute will contain
-of `InterestingValue` and `RelevantValue` mixed:
+instances of `InterestingValue` and `RelevantValue` and then `InterestingValue` again

 ```js
 {